 Generalized anxiety disorder (GAD) is a common condition defined as chronic, excessive worry for at least 6 months that causes distress or impairment.

-At least 3 key symptoms out of a possible 6 are required to make a diagnosis according to the Diagnostic and statistical manual of mental disorders, fifth edition, (DSM-5) criteria.
-These include restlessness or nervousness, easy fatigability, poor concentration, irritability, muscle tension, or sleep disturbance.
+At least three key symptoms out of a possible six are required to make a diagnosis according to the Diagnostic and statistical manual of mental disorders, fifth edition, (DSM-5) criteria.
+These include restlessness or nervousness, being easily fatigued, poor concentration, irritability, muscle tension, and/or sleep disturbance.
 One key symptom is required to make the diagnosis in children.

-It is in part a diagnosis of exclusion: medical conditions, medications or substances, and other mental disorders should be ruled out as a primary cause.
+It is in part a diagnosis of exclusion: physical health conditions, other mental health disorders, and medications or other substances should be ruled out as a primary cause.

-Physical examination and laboratory studies are generally normal if no coexisting medical problems or substance abuse issues exist.
+Physical examination and laboratory studies are generally normal if no co-existing physical or mental health conditions or substance abuse issues exist.

-Treatment is with either pharmacotherapy, psychotherapy, or a combination.
+Treatment is primarily with cognitive therapy, serotonergic antidepressants, psychotherapy, or a combination of these approaches.

 Other common complaints are autonomic in nature, such as sweating, lightheadedness, palpitations, dizziness, and epigastric discomfort.
 Anxiety may be "free-floating" (i.e., not restricted to, or even strongly predominating in, any particular environmental circumstances).
 Examples of worries include fears that the patient or a relative will shortly become ill or have an accident.